How Bayern Munich beat Chelsea to end their six-year Upamecano chase | Goal.com

 That decision did not come easily though, Bayern were not the only team eager to attract Upamecano.
 Manchester United were also keen, and Upamecano could have relocated to England if not for some logistical disagreements.

-“An intermediary met with us, but between the project she presented us and what was actually going to happen.
+“An intermediary met with us, but there were differences between the project she presented us and what was actually going to happen.
 A flat was promised, but that changed to a host family with only six return trips for his parents," Martinez told SoFoot.

 “When you uproot a player at such a young age, that isn’t enough.
 I wanted Dayot to have a stable emotional balance off the pitch.”